Gratitude & the power of words we speak to ourselves

 It’s safe to say that we all desire to have a happy and satisfying life - a fulfilling and secure job, a great family, financial stability, and an active social life.
 Whilst these desires can help motivate us to continue putting in time and effort into important value domains, one can quickly become consumed in this pursuit of the ideal happiness – a checklist of what we believe we need to achieve to feel (and say to ourselves) that we live a happy life.

-But how often do we actually take a minute to bring our focus to the present moment and reflect on what we already have right now
+But how often do we actually take a minute to bring our focus to the present moment and reflect on what we already have right now?

 Gratitude is a powerful human emotion.
 In positive psychology, gratitude is defined as the human way of acknowledging the good things in life.
 Put simply, gratitude is a state of thankfulness.

 As a human race, we seem to have adopted a mindset where we live for the future.
 Our minds are often future-focused; whether it’s working on future goals, planning for a holiday, organising an event, or wondering about the “what if’s”.
-The point is - many of us tend to invest so much time into planning out the perfect life which we believe will bring us true internal happiness, so much so that it can start to feel like living is project that we have to solve.
+The point is - many of us tend to invest so much time into planning out the perfect life which we believe will bring us true internal happiness, so much so that it can start to feel like living is a project that we have to solve.
 The abundance of societal norms, expectations, and overall pressure can lead to one’s attempt to construct an idea of what constitutes a happy “ideal” life.

 This tendency to project into the future and become consumed about the things that we don’t “yet” have but ultimately want, relates to a broader notion about the words we choose to speak to ourselves.
 Our words are everywhere – we use them when we speak, write, read, listen, and think.
 So it makes sense that the language we use can have such a significant impact on the way we feel in our day-to-day lives.